Back to blog

-Most "best remote desktop for Mac" articles are written by people who've never actually used remote desktop for real work.
+Most "best remote desktop for Mac" articles are written by people who have never actually used remote desktop for real work.
 They list features from marketing pages, slap affiliate links on everything, and call it a day.

-We're different — and biased.
-We build a remote desktop app (Remio), so we've tested every competitor extensively.
-We know where we're strong, where we're weak, and where other apps genuinely do a better job.
+We are different — and biased.
+We build a remote desktop app (Remio), so we have tested every competitor extensively.
+We know where we are strong, where we are weak, and where other apps genuinely do a better job.
 This guide reflects that honesty.

 Parsec (now owned by Unity) is the gold standard for game streaming.
 If you have a beefy Windows gaming rig and want to play from your Mac, Parsec is excellent.
 Low latency, great controller support, and a mature community.

-The catch?
-Parsec is primarily a Windows-first tool.
-The Mac client works as a viewer, but you can't host from a Mac.
-It's also Electron-based on Mac, so it doesn't feel native.
+The catch: Parsec is primarily a Windows-first tool.
+The Mac client works as a viewer, but you cannot host from a Mac.
+It is also Electron-based on Mac, so it does not feel native.
 And since Unity's acquisition, development has slowed noticeably.

 Pros